 In India cricket is not just a game it is a religion.
 People of India are so much passionate about the game that they want to see the Indian Cricket team win each and every match of every tournament.
 If the Indian cricket team loses a single match then everyone starts criticizing the players.
 Not only that they also express their opinion about what the player should do and not do during the match.

-The game is so much popular that each and every kid of India dream to be a Sachin Tendulkar, Virender Sehwag, Virat Kholi or Rohit Sharma in the future.
-When they play gully cricket they think they are Sachin Tendulkar, Virat Kholi or Rohit Sharma of their team.
+The sport is so much popular that each and every kid of India dream to be a Sachin Tendulkar, Virender Sehwag, Virat Kholi, or Rohit Sharma in the future.
+When they play gully cricket they think they are Sachin Tendulkar, Virat Kholi, or Rohit Sharma of their team.
 But this game is like a trapeze game.
 A little callousness can cause you fatal injury which can result in death.
 When you are playing with a leather cricket ball without proper protection anything can happen to you.
 When you are batting and a ball takes a small deviation from the pitch and hurry towards your head at 90 mph, you without a proper cricket helmet can face serious injury.

 Not only batsman but also fielder and umpire have also found themselves in the firing line.
 They also hit by the ball in the past.
 For the last 60 years, there were several incidents happened that cricketers died after nasty hitting.
 That is why a cricket helmet is crucial and must needed equipment for each budding cricketer.

 When you walk out on the field wearing a comfortable cricket helmet then you will feel safe and secure.
-Once you fill safe and you have the confidence that you can survive in the middle then no one can stop you to perform to the best of your abilities.
+Once you feel safe and you have the confidence that you can survive in the middle then no one can stop you to perform to the best of your abilities.

 ICC new safety standards